 You cannot apply for an EAD until your employee physically enters the United States.
 Your employee can apply for an EAD on Form I-765 with U.S. Citizenship and Immigration Services (USCIS).
 Your employee should indicate the employment category of "(c)(17)" on this form.

 The I-765 form requires a fee, and your employee should include: a copy of the visa and I-94 document, two recent passport-sized photos, a copy of your I-94 or proof of citizenship, and the same documents given to the consulate.

 Be sure to do this right away, because USCIS often takes at least 90 days to respond to a request for an EAD.

-Your employee’s visa will probably be valid for up to ten years (if you are a qualifying U.S. citizen) or up to the length of your own visa (if you are a qualifying nonimmigrant).
+Your employee's visa will probably be valid for up to ten years (if you are a qualifying U.S. citizen) or up to the length of your own visa (if you are a qualifying nonimmigrant).
 But the visa is only important when the employee crosses the border or comes to the airport or other point of entry.